Andrew-Chen-Wang/curvature-graphing-engine/README.md

 ### Why is gravity an object?

-Most physics engines that incorporate gravity make objects "attract" each other based on their density.
-This physics engine makes gravity an "object" because, if we stick with the gravitational wave theory that we may have detected in 2015, then it may allow researchers to better grasp WTF is going on with stuff.
+Most physics engines that incorporate gravity make objects "attract" each other based on their mass and density.
+This physics engine makes gravity an "object" because, if we stick with the gravitational wave theory that we have detected in 2015, then it may allow researchers to better grasp WTF is going on with stuff.